sebastianspicker/baseline-ops/README.md

 A working tree for win-mdm-security-hardening-kit with an evolving implementation history.

 ## Overview
-win-mdm-security-hardening-kit records the stable project shape and the work still worth checking.
+win-mdm-security-hardening-kit documents maintained build commands, known limits, and remaining work.

 ## Status
 Lifecycle stage: publication.
-Maintenance guidance now reflects the stable shape.
+The useful early notes have been carried forward.

 ## Usage
 - Made the shouldprocess assumptions easier to check later.